uwacyber/cits1003/cits1003-labs/lab-8-forensics.md

 python bin_dump_to_image.py
 ```

-You should see a new file appear in the directory called `2424.png`; a new image file.
-However, this image is still inside the container, which does not provide for you a graphical interface (you can't "click and open" the file to look at it).
-One way to resolve this is to move the file out of the container to your VM/host, where you do have a graphical interface to look at the file.
-To move it to your VM/host, one easy way is to use copy function provided by docker (the command runs from your VM/host).
+You should see a new image file appear in the directory called `2424.png`.
+However, this image is still inside the container, which does not provide for you a graphical interface (you can't "click and open" the image file to look at it).
+One way to resolve this is to move the file out of the container to your VM/host, where you do have a graphical interface, allowing you to open and look at the image.
+To move it to your VM/host, one easy way is to use copy function provided by Docker (the command runs from your VM/host).
 For details, see [https://docs.docker.com/engine/reference/commandline/cp/](https://docs.docker.com/engine/reference/commandline/cp/)

 Once you have moved the image to your VM/host, you should be able to just open it!